 - Informed consent must be obtained before any study procedures are performed.
-Study visit procedures are listed in protocol Sections 7.2 7.9. - On the day of enrollment, randomization assignment must take place after final confirmation and verification of eligibility, administration of the Baseline Computer Assisted Self-Interview (CASI) Questionnaire and collection of blood for plasma archive.
-If a participant is subsequently found to be ineligible and is not randomized, the plasma archive sample should be destroyed. - Genital and rectal exam procedures must be performed in the sequence shown on the Genital Exam Checklist. - During follow-up visits, CASI questionnaires should be administered prior to the delivery of HIV and adherence counseling.
+Study visit procedures are listed in Protocol Sections 7.2-7.4. - On the day of enrollment, random assignment must take place after final confirmation and verification of eligibility, administration of the Baseline Computer Assisted Self-Interview (CASI) Questionnaire, and collection of blood for plasma archive.
+It is recommended that for sites not doing finger stick HIV testing, blood for HIV serology and plasma archive be collected together, to limit venipuncture to a single blood draw.
+If a participant is subsequently found to be ineligible and is not randomized, the plasma archive sample should be destroyed. - Pelvic exam procedures must be performed in the sequence shown on the Pelvic Exam Checklist. - During follow-up visits, CASI questionnaires should be administered prior to the delivery of HIV and adherence counseling.

-Note:
+Notes:

-• It is recommended that procedures for determining eligibility for continued product use be conducted early in the visit in the event that the participant needs to abruptly leave the clinic or is short of time.
+- It is recommended that procedures for determining eligibility for continued product use be conducted early in the visit to ensure that these procedures are conducted in the event that the participant needs to abruptly leave the clinic or is short of time. - IVRs should be removed immediately upon identification of conditions that require a hold or discontinuation.